Denver Homes Online

 Listing agents have many fiduciary duties, one of which is to determine how to maximize the exposure of the seller's property to all potential home buyers, in seeking the best price and terms.
 Seller paid buyer-agent commissions will motivate more agents to actively promote the sellers listing to their clients, which may result in more, or multiple offers.
 Incentivizing buyer agents with seller paid commissions has been proven to maximize exposure for the sellers' property, attract a much larger pool of qualified buyers, and lead to a quicker sale overall.
 Considering the sheer power of mobilizing the entire real estate agent community to show a property may be a worthwhile investment.
 Seller offers of buyer agent compensation will also help to minimize the time a home spends on the market, avoiding an impression that the property is undesirable or problematic.
 For these reasons and more, listing agents will give significant consideration to the potential benefits in marketing conversations with their sellers.
 As the real estate markets adapt to the new rules and changes.
 I anticipate that most home sellers will continue to see the value proposition of offering a buyer’s broker commission.

-WANT AND EXPECT PROFESSIONAL REPRESENTATION
+BUYERS, LIKE SELLERS, WANT PROFESSIONAL REPRESENTATION

 Some sellers falsely believe that buyers will learn to live without buyers agents, or in those instances where the buyer cannot afford to pay an agent to represent them.
 Expecting a buyer to choose between paying for a real estate agent, versus no representation, will lead to serious consequences for the buyer.